finchawin/Data-Science-Professional-Practice/README.md

 This Study utilises match-level data sourced from ["Footballdata.co.uk"](https://www.football-data.co.uk/) to assess which mid-season features best predict final points, using a OLS linear regression model.

 After selecting 5-midseason features and conducting hyperparameter tuning, Ridge regression was found to be the best model for predicting points, though the difference between models was  not material.

+### Looking forward
+Future model development would benefit from including more advanced football statistics such as expected goals XG, which may enhance predictive power of the model.
 <!-- This is a comment -->

 ## Data Preprocessing